gari-network/gari-sdk/README.md

 ```

 ### createWallet Or GetWallet
-Get wallet or create wallet for user.
+Get a wallet or create a wallet for the user.

 Token format supported:
 [here](https://web3auth.io/docs/custom-authentication/byo-jwt-providers)